 - Early patient mobilization.

-A neurological examination is made after application of halo vest.
+A neurological examination is made after the application of the halo vest.

-The duration of application varies depending upon the nature of injury and purpose for which halo vest is applied.
+The duration of application varies depending on the nature of the injury and the purpose for which the halo vest is applied.

 The assembly is well tolerated by most of the patients.